iohzrd/uberdict/README.rst

     assert not hasattr(d, 'foo')

-Note: `getattr` and related functions don't interpret a `.` in keys in any special way, so you can always insert a key containing a `.` using `setattr`, and can retrieve the value for a key containing a `.` by using `getattr`.
+.. note:: `getattr` and related functions don't interpret a `.` in keys in any
+    special way, so you can always insert a key containing a `.` using `setattr`, and can retrieve the value for a key containing a `.` by using `getattr`.

 .. code-block:: python